JP-25/Hidden-Bias-Benchmark/README.md

 ## Dataset

-Our HBB dataset is in 📂 data/📄 Hidden-Bias-Dataset.csv
+Our DBB dataset is in 📂 data/📄 Bias-Dataset.csv

-`Hidden-Bias-Dataset-More-Samples.zip` has more samples for the dataset.
+`Bias-Dataset-More-Samples.zip` has more samples for the dataset.

 ---
-Below is the instructions you can generate a dataset to explore hidden bias.
+Below is the instructions you can generate a dataset to explore bias via description-based method.
 Codes are in 📂 src/

 ## Extract Concepts